Skip to Main Content

 This guide is designed to help you find resources for your research paper.
 You will learn how to find and evaluate secondary sources (books and scholarly articles), as well as primary sources related to your specific topic.

-Anti-War protest agains the Vietnam War in Washington, D.C. on April 24, 1971 (courtesy Leena A. Krohn, Wikimedia Commons)
+Anti-War protest against the Vietnam War in Washington, D.C. on April 24, 1971 (courtesy Leena A. Krohn, Wikimedia Commons)